raganwald/raganwald.github.com/_posts/2019-12-17-regular-expressions.md

 `0|((1((0|1)*)(0|1))|1)` may be a fugly way to describe binary numbers, but it is equivalent to `0|1(0|1)*`, and what counts is that for any finite-state recognizer, our function finds an equivalent formal regular expression.
 And if we know that for every finite-state recognizer, there is an equivalent formal-state recognizer, then we now have a universal demonstration that our Level One and Level Two features describe regular languages just like formal regular expressions.
 This is true even if--like our Level Two features--there is no obvious and direct translation to a formal regular expression.

-However, testing `binary` doesn't actually demnonstrate that the finite-state recognizer produced by compiling a Level Two expression to a finite-state recognizer can be compiled back to an equivalent finite-state recognizer.
+However, testing `binary` doesn't actually demonstrate that the finite-state recognizer produced by compiling a Level Two expression to a finite-state recognizer can be compiled back to an equivalent finite-state recognizer.
 We already know that binary numbers is a regular language.
 So let's try our function with some level two examples.

 ---